jshjohnson/Animate/README.md

 #####`data-animation-classes`

 Animations to be added to element when it is in view.
-To add multiple classes, seperate each class with a comma.
+To add multiple classes, seperate each class with a space (as you would normally).

 ###Optional element overrides
 #####`data-animation-delay`